Iranian nuclear talks face further delay

 Separate but closely linked talks are being held between Iran and the International Atomic Energy Agency (IAEA) to allow the U.N. agency to resume a long-stalled investigation into suspected nuclear bomb research in Iran.

-The IAEA signaled on Friday it would keep trying to secure Iran's cooperation with its investigation, but a senior Iranian lawmaker suggested Tehran would only cooperate if it won sanctions relief in return.
+The IAEA signalled on Friday it would keep trying to secure Iran's cooperation with its investigation, but a senior Iranian lawmaker suggested Tehran would only cooperate if it won sanctions relief in return.

 The comments by Alaeddin Boroujerdi, who chairs parliament's national security and foreign policy committee, add to Western suspicions that Iran may be using its talks with the U.N. agency as a bargaining chip to win concessions from the world powers.